MaddTheSane/TBColor/README.md

 Life Span
 ---------

-Underlying CGColorRef lives no longer then it's owning TBColor instance.
+Underlying CGColorRef lives for as long as it's owning TBColor instance.
 Doing this would be a bad idea:

     CGColorRef makeMeAColor() {
         TBColor *willProbablyDieSoon = [TBColor fromRGB24:0x336699].CGColor;